Shuttle/Pendel/docs/shuttle-esb/concepts/why.md

 - Dependency injection
 - Stream processing

-A service bus will buy you quite a bit out-of=the-box whereas coding against the queues directly may be a bit of work to get going.
+A service bus will buy you quite a bit out-of-the-box whereas coding against the queues directly may be a bit of work to get going.

 The following provides a quick overview of some service bus concepts as implemented in Shuttle.Esb that may help you along the way.